Concentration in East Asian Cultures

 - A minimum of 30 graduate credit hours that must include:

-- No more than 3 hours of directed readings in a language
+- Students may not take more than 6 hours of directed readings.

 Students may, in consultation with the department Director of Graduate Studies, take other credits in a discipline or disciplines closely related to their studies.
 East Asian area courses are offered in other departments, including the Departments of Anthropology, Geography, History, History of Art, Philosophy, Political Science, Religious Studies, Linguistics and Theatre.